About PGDM (HCM)

 10. What is the placement scenario in HCM?

 HCM programme started in year 2013 and till now we have 3 batches who had passed out, with 100% placement.
-Average package for the first batch was 6.3 lacs per annum, for second batch was 7.8 lacs per annum and for 3rd batch it was 9.7 lacs per annum.
-Highest package for 3 batches were 11.53 lacs, 12 lacs and 17.36 lacs.
+Average package for the first batch was 6.3 lacs per annum, for second batch was 7.8 lacs per annum, for 3rd batch it was 9.7 lacs per annum and for fourth batch was 9.5 lacs per annum and fifth batch was 9.5 lacs per annum.
+Highest package for 5 batches are 11.53 lacs, 12 lacs, 17.36 lacs, 21 lacs and 23 lacs.
 Current final year batch placement is going on and very soon we will declare the placement result.
 Full report on placement is available on website.

 11. Is the programme approved?